hattya/aster/README.rst

             The standard error will be discarded.

         ``Array``
-            The standard error will be splitted into lines, and added to the ``Array``.
+            The standard error will be split into lines, and added to the ``Array``.